jcaip/jcaip.github.io/about.md

 #### About me:

-I currently work as a Senior Research Engineer at [Cultivate](https://cultivate.com/), a startup leveraging AI to managers better.
+I currently work as a Senior Research Engineer at [Cultivate](https://cultivate.com/), a startup leveraging AI to make managers better.
 Before I joined Cultivate I spent some time working at [Blend](https://blend.com/) and [JPL](https://www.jpl.nasa.gov/).
 I graduated from UCLA, where I researched representation learning for NLP with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).